henry2004y/Dante.jl/README.md

 My test shows that using SubArrays inside for loops is close to the performance of regular arrays.
 The slowdown is possibly caused by discontinous indexing of the SubArrays.
 That being said, if it is regularly strided, it should be equivalent to the regular arrays.

 I made an experimental choice of adding a SubArray type of FaceState besides the copied array type.
 Although this would cause type instability for returning union type for calc_face_value, this has been greatly optimized since Julia 0.7 (https://julialang.org/blog/2018/08/union-splitting).
 The view type is only used for 1st order schemes, while others used the original arrays.
 (The reason is obvious when you look at the algorithms.)

+Further improvements may be possible for 1D and 2D to reduce unnecessary calculations.

+If there are small arrays inside functions, consider using static arrays.

+@fastmath is another thing worth trying.

+Do I need a general divergence calculation function?
+Or it can be specialized to my grid size?